 They were accorded the highest value, however, by those of the upper class who at that time could afford them since they were expensive, given their significance to the gods.
 Furthermore, they were used for hunting, racing, and traveling,

-The significance of horses in antiquity
+The significance of horses in ancient Greece

 The relationship between man and beast in antiquity ran strong and its roots deep.
 The two were tied together intrinsically, both by nature and the gods they revered in their mythology, as they were thought to have been created by Poseidon, the ancient god of the sea.
 Thus, in Ancient Greek lore, the status of these noble creatures was raised to an almost divine level, mostly due to their heroic courage in war.